espocrm/documentation/docs/administration/bpm.md

 ### Access control

 Only admin users can create or edit flowcharts.
 With roles it's possible to allow regular users to view flowcharts, view or edit processes.
-Note that a user needs also to have access to the Process Flowchart scope be able to view process flowchart details.
+Note that a user needs also to have access to the Process Flowchart scope to be able to view process flowchart details.

 ## Flowchart Elements